Azure/azure-sdk-for-net/eng/common/README.md

 ### Workflow

-Starting from [these changes](https://github.com/Azure/azure-sdk-tools/commit/401dbcaa17075ceb94073b6a4d7acafce8687a5d) the 'Sync eng/common directory' PRs will be created in the language repositories once a pull request that touches the eng/common directory is submitted against the master branch.
+The 'Sync eng/common directory' PRs will be created in the language repositories once a pull request that touches the eng/common directory is submitted against the master branch.
 This will make it easier for changes to be tested in each individual language repo before merging the changes in the azure-sdk-tools repo.
-The workflow is explained bellow
+The workflow is explained below:

 1. Create a PR against Azure/azure-sdk-tools:master.
 This is the **Tools PR**.
 2. `azure-sdk-tools - sync - eng-common` is run automatically.
 It creates **Sync PRs** in each of the connected language repositories using the format `Sync eng/common directory with azure-sdk-tools for PR {Tools PR Number}`.
 Each **Sync PR** will contain a link back to the **Tools PR** that triggered it.